Popular Front for the Liberation of Oman

 The Popular Front for the Liberation of Oman (in الجبهة الشعبية لتحرير عُمان, PFLO) was a Marxist and Arab nationalist revolutionary organisation in the Sultanate of Oman.
-It fought against the Sultan (ruler) in the Dhofar Rebellion from the PFLO's foundation until the suppression of the insurgency in 1976.
+It fought against the Sultan in the Dhofar Rebellion from the PFLO's foundation until the suppression of the insurgency in 1976.

 Background

 The main forerunner of the PFLO was the Dhofar Liberation Front (جبهة تحرير ظفار - Jabhat Tahrir Dhofar, DLF) which was based in Dhofar, the southern province of Oman.
 It was founded in 1962 by the Dhofar Benevolent Society (DBS), the Dhofar Soldiers’ Organisation (DSO) and the local branch of the Arab Nationalist Movement (ANM) and began armed struggle in June 1965.

 Formation of the Popular Front

-In September 1968 the DLF was renamed the Popular Front for the Liberation of the Occupied Arabian Gulf (al-Jabha al-Sha'abiya li-Tahrir al-Khalij al-'Arabi al-Muhtall, PFLOAG).
+In September 1968 the DLF was renamed the Popular Front for the Liberation of the Occupied Arabian Gulf (al-Jabha ash-Sha'abiya li-Tahrir al-Khalij al-'Arabi al-Muhtal, PFLOAG).
 Its members were inclined towards the leftist, Marxist-Leninist tendency in the ANM, and were also influenced by the revolutionary experience of neighbouring South Yemen.

-In June 1970 the National Democratic Front for the Liberation of Oman and the Arabian Gulf (al-Jabha al-Wataniya al-Dimuqratiya li-Tahrir 'Uman wa-l-Khalij al-'Arabi, NDFLOAG) was founded in the north of Oman.
+In June 1970 the National Democratic Front for the Liberation of Oman and the Arabian Gulf (al-Jabha al-Wataniya ad-Dimuqratiya li-Tahrir 'Uman wa-l-Khalij al-'Arabi, NDFLOAG) was founded in the north of Oman.
 It merged with the PFLOAG in December 1971.
-The new organisation was called Popular Front for the Liberation of Oman and the Arabian Gulf (al-Jabhah al-Sha'abiyah li-Tahrir 'Uman wa-al-Khalij al-'Arabi, PFLOAG).
+The new organisation was called Popular Front for the Liberation of Oman and the Arabian Gulf (al-Jabhah ash-Sha'abiyah li-Tahrir 'Uman wa-al-Khalij al-'Arabi, PFLOAG).
 By 1973 reports surged that PFLOAG had formed clandestine cells within the UAE armed forces.